Anandita06/RNASeq_data_DifferExp_Analysis/README_data.md

 ## Contact

-For questions about the data files or for further information, please contact the repository owner at your preferred public email (e.g., your GitHub no-reply email).
+For questions about the data files or for further information, please contact the repository owner at your preferred public email (anandita.banerjee2022@vitalum.ac.in).